0cirius0/writeup/_posts/2020-05-17-openadmin.md

 #-b to fetch the cookie named cookie
 ```
 We get the ssh private key for user joanna.
-Cracking the key with john shows the passphrase **bloodninjas**
+Cracking the key with john shows the passphrase.

 ```bash
 $ ssh2john.py priv_key > hash
 $ john --wordlist=rockyou.txt hash
 ```
-Logged in thorugh ssh.
+Logged in thorugh ssh using the private key.

 ```bash
 ssh -i priv_key joanna@10.10.10.171